OpenCamp-cc/opencamp.cc/content/_index.md

 [![open camp logo](/logo.png)](/)

+## Updates on open camp (Feb 2024)

+open camp is now on hiatus.
+Given the current economic climate and the existing tech landscape, I have decided that a new coding bootcamp is not what the market needs right now.

+Instead, I will be spending time on helping junior developers grow through volunteering with with organizations like JuniorDev.SG.

+open camp might be back someday.
+Until then, see you around!

+-- Victor

+## Introduction

 open camp is a new online coding bootcamp focused on training Software Developers focused on being **open**, **challenging**, and most importantly, **affordable**.